wkeiss/0xPIT.github.io/about.md

 Hi, I am Cindy.
 Welcome to my site! <br>

-I am searching a path to be developer and live a happy life.
+I am searching a path to be builder and live a fulfiled life.
 I am interested in building something that creative and valuable, I hope I can use technology to solve some problems and provide happiness to others.
 For a newbid, I know there is a long way to where I want to go, but I will continuously search, try and fail.
 This site is used to record my exploring path. <br>

 Thanks for coming here, nice to meet you~ ：）